-Rio Ferdinand Spotted With Kate Wright From TOWIE In Possible New Romance After Wife’s Tragic Death
+Rio Ferdinand Spotted With Kate Wright From TOWIE, In Possible New Romance After Wife’s Tragic Death

 Rio Ferdinand lost his loving wife Rebecca after a short battle with breast cancer after she appeared to be in the clear.
 Further scans revealed that the cancer had spread and that it had moved through to her bones, a mere five weeks before her death.
 Rio admitted that his wife had made most of her funeral arrangements herself, and let her three children choose the music for the ceremony.

-The untimely death of the football legends wife was attended by many famous faces, including Sir Alex Ferguson and Ferdinand’s former defensive teammate who flew in from Italy for the funeral, Nemanja Vidic.
-Since Rebecca’s tragic death the ex-footballer has steered clear of getting seriously involved, as he mourns the loss of his wife of six years.
+The untimely death of the football legend’s wife was attended by many famous faces, including Sir Alex Ferguson and Ferdinand’s former defensive teammate who flew in from Italy for the funeral, Nemanja Vidic.
+Since Rebecca’s tragic death, the ex-footballer has steered clear of getting seriously involved, as he mourns the loss of his wife of six years.

 “She was a fantastic loving mother to our three beautiful children.
 She will be missed as a wife, sister, aunt, daughter, and granddaughter.
 She will live on in our memory, as a guide and inspiration.
 Our grief, as a family, is total.”